mesosphere/dcos-docs-site/pages/1.9/installing/oss/custom/system-requirements/index.md

 - RAID controller cache configured in writeback mode

 ### Agent nodes

-The supported operating systems and environments are listed on the [version policy page](https://docs.mesosphere.com/version)

 The below table represents the agent node hardware requirements: